-This feature is only available if you have the Invoice Settlement feature enabled.
-The Invoice Settlement feature is in Limited Availability.
-If you want to have access to the feature, submit a request at Zuora Global Support.
+This feature is only available if you have Invoice Settlement enabled.
+The Invoice Settlement feature is generally available as of Zuora Billing Release 296 (March 2021).
+This feature includes Unapplied Payments, Credit and Debit Memo, and Invoice Item Settlement.
+If you want to have access to the feature, see Invoice Settlement Enablement and Checklist Guide for more information.

 Occasionally, you might want to write off unpaid invoices or partially paid invoices when you are sure that the invoice balance is uncollectible.

 For example, your end customers who receive an invoice might fail to pay the invoice timely.
 After attempting to collect payment to settle this invoice for a certain period (for example, 90 days past due), you might want to declare the invoice as bad debt.
 At this point, you might want to write off the unpaid invoice to reduce the account receivable balance.

 To learn about the common use cases of invoice reversal, see Invoice write-off use cases.